0PEIN0/bash-helpers/README.md

 ### IN NON SUDO USER MODE
 1. Create ***Gitrepos*** folder in the user directory.
 Path will look like this: **/home/$SYSTEM_USER_NAME/Gitrepos/**.
 Here ***$SYSTEM_USER_NAME*** denotes the user name of the operating system(Ubuntu in this case) user, which is not the default ***root*** user.
 Create the folder using this command: `mkdir -p ~/Gitrepos`.
 2. Run `sudo su` command(enter into the sudo user mode).
-Enter OS user password when prompted.
+Enter sudo user password when prompted.

 ### NOW SWITCHED TO SUDO USER MODE
 1. Run `sudo apt-get update` command.